Understanding ADA Compliance For Websites: Why It’s Essential

-In a world where everything is digital, online businesses and e-commerce massively influence our way of life.
+In a world where everything is digital, online businesses and e-commerce sites massively influence our way of life.

 The Americans with Disabilities Act was signed in 1990 with the aim of protecting the rights of people living with disabilities.
 Title 3 of the act mandates that public accommodations be accessible to everyone, regardless of their physical or mental well-being.